 Can collagen help leaky gut?
 Find out in our blog.

 Rebecca recalled the potential for collagen to help the gut, and so she began researching online.
 She came across Edible Health and was impressed with the reviews, so decided to try it out.
-Her gut troubles improved remarkably, to the point where she now takes her daily dose religiously with a double espresso every morning (first thing, before the kids wake up, so it’s done and dusted and she’s set her day up right).
+Her gut troubles improved remarkably, to the point where she now takes her daily serve religiously with a double espresso every morning (first thing, before the kids wake up, so it’s done and dusted and she’s set her day up right).

-She’s become so convinced of collagen’s role in maintaining her health and wellbeing, that she’s even putting occasional doses in her mother’s coffee!
+She’s become so convinced of collagen’s role in maintaining her health and wellbeing, that she’s even putting occasional serves in her mother’s coffee!
 She gifted her sister a tub of bovine collagen as part of her 30th birthday present, and she often shares her product with clients.

 Although she is still working as a flight attendant, Reset with Rebecca is where her real passion and potential to make a difference lies.
 She’s seen first-hand what a reset can do, and she wants to help as many women as possible find that button.